tyleroneil72/GPTerminal/README.md

 GPTerminal is a CLI application that brings the power of chat-based GPT models to your terminal.
 With GPTerminal, you can have interactive conversations with an AI-powered chatbot right from your command line.
 This program is currently Linux and Mac only.

+## Note

+This project is currently under active development.

 ## Installation

 ```Bash